Design with multipurpose parts

 what →

 Sustainable design is a complex task.
-Many things have to come together.
-With this document we want to introduce a new way of tackling this complexity: design with multipurpose parts.
+Many things have to align.
+With this document we introduce a new way of tackling this complexity: Design With Multipurpose Parts.

 Here is what we came to understand about design with multipurpose parts (DWMP).